wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/optimizations.md

 - Name the separator **Optimizations**.

 :::tip What will these optimizations do?
-These mods will not have a noticable visual impact, but will significant improve your performance and experience with AI throughout the game.
+These mods will not have a noticable visual impact, but will significantly improve your performance and experience with AI throughout the game.
 :::

 ### [Improved AI (Navmesh Overhaul Mod)](https://www.nexusmods.com/newvegas/mods/81003)